Beard Care 101: How to Maintain Your Beard

 4. Clean Up Your Neckline

-The one case where you should use a trimmer is around your neck line.
+Your trimmer is an essential beard maintenance tool - it's critical to cleaning up your neck line.
 For most guys doing this every two weeks is plenty.
 Here's how to do it:

 - Stack your index and middle fingers just above your Adam’s apple.